|

 By Rob Jennings, Daily Record

-ROCKAWAY TWP. - A 25-vehicle gravel parking lot opened Friday at the Splitrock Reservoir, state Department of Environmental Protection Commissioner Bradley M.
+ROCKAWAY TWP. - A 25-vehicle gravel parking lot opened Friday at the

 Campbell said.

-The parking lot, located at the southern end of the reservoir, will provide access for people to launch a car-top boat for fishing, kayaking or canoeing,
+provide access for people to launch a car-top boat for fishing, kayaking or

 Campbell said.
-Gasoline-powered engines will not be permitted on the reservoir, he said.
+Gasoline-powered engines will not be permitted on the reservoir,

 |